-Our Fellows are leaders in the world of social innovation, funneling their insights and wisdom into speaking engagements for our classes.
+Our Guest Speakers are leaders in the world of social innovation, funneling their insights and wisdom into speaking engagements for our classes.

 CEO, Asia Value Advisors

 Philo Alto is the CEO of Asia Value Advisors (AVA), a leading philanthropy and leadership advisory firm based in Hong Kong that seeks to engage and inspire individuals and organizations to create sustainable impact.
 He previously co-authored two publications: “Mind the Gap: Lessons and Findings from EngageHK” and “Adopting the London Principles: Policy Considerations to Grow Impact Investing in Hong Kong”.
 He also convened a Foundation Philanthropy Roundtable in Hong Kong bringing together foundation leaders to explore the future in creating sustainable value.
 His firm has been engaged by the Hong Kong Jockey Club Charities Trust to lead the program curation for its international Philanthropy for Better Cities forum in September 2016.

 Philo received his MBA and MPA at Harvard Business School and Harvard Kennedy School.
 He is a board director of the Harvard Club of Hong Kong and an officer of the HBS Association of Hong Kong.